puppetlabs/puppetserver/documentation/configuration.markdown

 ### HTTP Traffic

 Puppet Server logs HTTP traffic in a format similar to Apache, and to a separate file than the main log file.
-By default, this is located at `/var/log/puppetlabs/puppetserver/puppetserver-access.log` (open source releases) and `/var/log/pe-puppetserver/puppetserver-access.log` (Puppet Enterprise).
+By default, this is located at `/var/log/puppetlabs/puppetserver/puppetserver-access.log`.

 By default, the following information is logged for each HTTP request: